Support

 Ramifications

 It is unlikely that there will ever be conclusive evidence that pedophilia cannot be changed.
 After all, to prove such a claim, one would have to demonstrate that every possible method of changing attractions is ineffective for every individual with pedophilia.
-However, decades of research have failed to produce anything beyond a widely-criticized study suggesting that pedophilia may fluctuate over time, while numerous other studies have consistently demonstrated that it is unlikely to change.
+However, decades of research have failed to produce anything beyond a widely criticized study suggesting that pedophilia may fluctuate over time, while numerous other studies have consistently found no evidence that it can be intentionally changed.
 Additionally, there is evidence that conversion therapy for MAPs is both harmful and ineffective and that attempts to control or change attractions reduce the effectiveness of therapy.

-Based on this information, there is currently no reason to believe that pedophilia can be "cured," and claims that it can are unsubstantiated and may even result in harm.
-For these reasons and others, experts recommend that therapy for MAPs focus on self-acceptance and addressing mental health issues caused by stigma rather than trying to change or eliminate attractions.
+Based on this information, there is currently no reason to believe that pedophilia can be "cured," and claims that it can are unsubstantiated and potentially harmful.
+However, there are still options for MAPs who want support.
+Therapysupport groups, and other support opportunities exist for MAPs who are experiencing distress or feelings of isolation, struggling with mental health issues, or concerned about their risk of offending.
+Experts recommend that these forms of support focus on self-acceptance and addressing mental health issues, rather than trying to change or eliminate attractions.

 Have a question you want us to answer?
 Let us know